 Traditionally, commercial properties pay higher taxes and require much less in City services than do residential properties.
 Expanding the city's commercial base could help it to reduce the burden on residential taxpayers.
-Other cities are less constrained in their millage rate because they have higher levels of new construction, which provides new revenues not subject to roll-backs under the TRIM Act.
+Other cities are less constrained in their millage rate because they have higher levels of new construction, which provides new revenues not considered in calculating the rolled-back millage ratee under the TRIM Act.